 Headgear is an orthodontic appliance that attaches to tubes that are mounted on your braces.

-Use the appliance as directed by Dr. Wright.
+Use the appliance as directed by Dr. Marc S. Wright.
 The headgear may have an elastic band to control the amount of tension.
-You should not adjust this once Dr. Wright determines the right fit.
+You should not adjust this once Dr. Marc S. Wright determines the right fit.

 Appliance instructions provide people in Atlanta, Marietta, and the surrounding areas of Georgia with basic information about the appliances that may be used for their orthodontic treatments.
 To learn more about which treatments are right for you, contact Wright Orthodontics to schedule a free initial consultation.